burlachenkok/burlachenkok.github.io/_posts/2022-10-12-Second-Place-In-KAUST-AI-chess-tournament.md

 ---

-At October 7, 2022.
-I have attended the first chess tournament organized by [Rook and Roll Chess Club](https://campusconnect.kaust.edu.sa/rooknroll/home/) at [KAUST Univeristy](https://www.kaust.edu.sa/).
+On October 7, 2022.
+I attended the first chess tournament organized by [Rook and Roll Chess Club](https://campusconnect.kaust.edu.sa/rooknroll/home/) at [KAUST Univeristy](https://www.kaust.edu.sa/).

-I was glad for obtaining a second place in this event.
+I was glad to participate in this event.
+In this tournament, I obtained second place.

 ---